NamerM/web_project_4/README.md

-# Project 4: Around The U.S.
+# CAPTAIN's LOG :: Project 4: Around The U.S.

 **Description**
 This project is my first step of combining javascript and responsive website design together.